ArkaJU/U-Net-Satellite/README.md

-The tensorboard graph is shown below:
+The TensorBoard graph is shown below:
 ![](images/U-Net-Graph.png)